-Alid and Nabro-Dubbi are the two potential targets for high temperature identified from surface studies so far carried out.
-The estimated high reservoir temperature (greater that 2200C) from previous studies at Alid gave reason to conduct hydrogeology and fracture analysis aiming at selection up-flow zones.
+Alid, Nabro-Dubbi and Jalua are the potential targets for high temperature identified from surface studies so far carried out.

 From the hydrogeological point of view, it is found out that highland water is the source of water for Alid.